jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC and caching framework for Node.js web applications.
-It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a Jenga tower made out of 20 different packages.
-Use it as a foundation for a traditional server-side web application, a modular single-page app, or a RESTful API to be consumed by your front end framework.
+It's for people who are more interested in quickly building fast, scalable apps than digging around Node's guts or building a Jenga tower made out of 20 different packages (of course, citizen's few dependencies install a myriad of packages themselves, but let's sidestep that).

+Use citizen as a foundation for a traditional server-side web application, a modular single-page app, or a RESTful API to be consumed by your front end framework.

 ## Benefits